-- Take overall responsibility for online safety (and in the case of the nominated governor for Online Filtering and Monitoring, to ensure that the filtering and monitoring systems are effective). - Ensure that staff receive suitable children protection and safeguarding training (including online safety, filtering and monitoring training) in order to carry out their online safety roles. - Ensure that Clifton High School is an environment in which pupils can learn and staff can work safely whilst using Internet Digital and Mobile Technologies (IDMTs). - Are aware of the procedures to be followed in the event of a serious online safety incident.
+- Take overall responsibility for online safety (and in the case of the nominated governor for Online Filtering and Monitoring, to ensure that the filtering and monitoring systems are effective). - Ensure that staff receive suitable children protection and safeguarding training (including online safety, filtering and monitoring training). - Ensure that Clifton High School is an environment in which pupils can learn and staff can work safely whilst using Internet Digital and Mobile Technologies (IDMTs). - Are aware of the procedures to be followed in the event of a serious online safety incident.